MartaMalb/Terraform-X-Minecraft/lab_2/README.md

     width_stop = 5
 }
 ```
-That should build us a square on the ground level starting from (0,-60,0) to (5,-60,5) coordinates - let's run:
+That should give us a square built on the ground level, starting from (0,-60,0) to (5,-60,5) coordinates - let's run:
 ```bash
 terraform init
 terraform apply
 ```
-Folowed by `yes` and then shortly after we can refresh the map to see the results by running:
+Followed by `yes` and then, shortly after, we can refresh the map to see the results by running:
 ```
 reneder-flat
 ```

 ## Modules and functions - count
-We all knew where this is going we have a module to create flat squares and we can stack them on top of each other - time to make a cube!
-This time we are going count which is yet another terraform meta argument we are going to learn about today.
-We are going to call our module 5 times and we are going to change the height coordinate each time we are calling the module:
+We all know where this is going - we have a module to create flat squares, and we can stack them on top of each other: time to make a cube!
+This time we are going to count another Terraform meta argument that is yet to be covered today.
+We are going to call our module 5 times, and change the height coordinate each time we are calling the module:

 ```go
 module "cube" {